-- 1. From the toolbar, select Workflow > Delete > Selected Incidents. - 2.
-From the Reason menu, select a reason for the action. - 3.
+- 1. Set your report filters as desired.
+To do so, select Manage Report > Edit Filter. - 2.
+When the report contains all the incidents you want to delete and no more, select Workflow > Delete > Report Incidents from the toolbar. - 3.
+From the Reason menu, select a reason for the action. - 4.
 Click OK to confirm the action.